NikhilBhagoria/blogify/README.md

 ## 📝 Features

 - **User Authentication**: Secure signup and signin functionality using JWT.
-- **Blog Management**: Users can view all published blogs and publish their own blogs.
+- **Developed Blog Management Features** allowing users to view, publish, edit, and delete their own blogs.
 - **Responsive Design**: Fully responsive layout for an optimal viewing experience on all devices.
 - **Individual Blog Pages**: Each blog has its own dedicated page for detailed viewing.